-INnCREASE INNCREASE (PL) Newark School NEWARK SCHOOL (MT) INOVA + INOVA+ (PT) Valmierai, párgaujai, paSaulei!
-VALMIERAS PARGAUJAS SAKUMSKOLA (LV) CEEBIOS CEEBIOS (FR) 4 ELOUREIRO AELPB (PT) ELLINOGERMANIKI AGOGI ELLINOGERMANIKI AGOGI S.A (GR) SP375 SZKOŁA PODSTAWOWA NR 375 (PL)
+INnCREASE INNCREASE (PL) Newark School NEWARK SCHOOL (MT) INOVA+ (PT) Valmierai, paSaulei!
+VALMIERAS PARGAUJAS Sakumskola (LV) CEEBIOS CEEBIOS (FR) AELPB (PT) APIK CON ELLINOGERMANIKI Agogi S.A (gr) SF375 SZKOŁA PODSTAWOWA NR 375 (PL)

 About the IO2 InNature TOOLKIT

 This Toolkit is a reference material developed within the InNature project, with an aim to 'boost innovation in schools inspired by nature solutions'.
 It presents a series of activities to be used in a school context, but you are free to adapt the proposed activities to the specificity of your situation and the needs of the group with which you will work.
 We strongly encourage you to take the initiative and personalize the exercises suggested in this book by using your own experience, knowledge, imagination, as well as any new technologies and other resources available.
 Do not hesitate to apply the teaching techniques that you feel best in and that are most attractive to your students.
 We hope that this educational booklet will become a great source of inspiration and will serve you and your students well!